BigDataIA-Fall2024-TeamA1/Assignment1/README.md

 4. Team Support: Assisted team members with integrating file handling functionalities and setting up the project environment (2-3 hours).
 5. Documentation: Created detailed documentation, including a README file, outlining the file handling mechanism and project setup instructions (2 hours).
 6. Workflow Design: Developed a workflow diagram illustrating the prompt processing and file handling architecture (1 hour).

+Kefan Zhang:
+1. Set up and configured a SQL Server instance within a Docker container on macOS, ensuring correct port configuration and testing database connectivity.
+This allowed for seamless data storage and interaction between the backend and the database.（5h)
+2. Developed Python test scripts to execute SQL queries for data retrieval and updates.
+The scripts were designed to efficiently handle data transactions between the application and SQL Server, ensuring smooth data processing and accuracy.(1h)
+3. Enabled dynamic updates to AnnotatorSteps, allowing users to modify steps in real-time through an interactive interface.
+Upon modification, the system automatically triggered a model re-evaluation based on the newly provided annotation steps.
+This continuous            feedback loop ensured that the model was iteratively improved and fine-tuned based on the evolving requirements of the data annotation process.(>29h)
+4. Integrated visualization tools in Streamlit to enhance user experience.
+This included real-time feedback visualization, allowing users to see how their annotations and modifications impacted model performance. (>15h)
+5. Created Codelabs to guide users through the process of modifying annotator steps, understanding the underlying model, and evaluating the model’s performance based on their updates.(5h)